Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Training Deterministic World Model

-\looseness=-1 Our world model is implemented with a state-to-image decoder $g_\theta: S \to \mathcal{I}$, which takes a physical state $s$ and outputs a reconstructed image $\hat{I} = g_\theta(s)$.
+Our world model is implemented with a state-to-image decoder $g_\theta: S \to \mathcal{I}$, which takes a physical state $s$ and outputs a reconstructed image $\hat{I} = g_\theta(s)$.
 The visual output has high dimensions $H \times W$ (e.g., $96 \times 96$ grayscale).
 The architecture follows a typical design, with fully connected layers followed by transposed convolution (a.k.a. deconvolution) layers.
-It is trained with a weighted sum of two complementary losses: an image reconstruction loss and a controller difference loss.

-\paragraph{Image Reconstruction Loss.} This typical loss function enforces pixel-level fidelity between the true image $I$ and the reconstructed image $\hat{I}$, with a modification to preserve semantically important regions.
-For instance, the vehicle and nearby objects are far more critical for control than the far-away background.
-To capture this distinction, we assign higher reconstruction weights to these priority areas and lower weights to the background.
-The weighted mean squared error (MSE) for the $H \times W$ dimension image is defined below:

-The weights $w_{ij}$ are designed to emphasize important areas of the image, such as the object or track, based on pixel intensity:

-where $\beta$ represents a pixel intensity threshold.
-We discover that most objects of interest are darker than the background.
-Under a standard pixel definition, lower pixel values indicate darker regions (e.g., $I_{ij} \leq 20$ can represent dark gray).
-Therefore, the high weights $w_h$ will be assigned to these dark regions, prioritizing over the brighter background.
-Our approach is extensible to more complex weight assignments depending on the case study.